 Set up duplicate detection rules to keep your data clean

 To maintain the integrity of your data, it’s a good idea to have rules in place to reduce duplicate records in the system.
-Dynamics 365 for Customer Engagement apps includes default duplicate detection rules for accounts, contacts, and leads, but not for other types of records.
+Model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, include default duplicate detection rules for accounts, contacts, and leads, but not for other types of records.
 If you want the system to detect duplicates for other record types, you’ll need to create a new rule.

 After you’ve created duplicate detection rules, you need to turn duplicate detection on.

 Make sure that you have the System Administrator, System Customizer, Sales Manager, Vice President of Sales, Vice President of Marketing, or CEO-Business Manager security role or equivalent permissions.

 Follow the steps in View your user profile.

 Don’t have the correct permissions?
 Contact your system administrator.